TCLee-tech/Concurrent-and-Parallel-Programming/README.md

 </ol>

 <p> Codes are in the "Parallel and Concurrent Processing" folder.<br>
-I ran the .java files in the /src folder using Visual Studio Code.<br>
+You can run the .java files in the Parallel and Concurrent Processing/src folder using Visual Studio Code.<br>
-The .class files in the /production folder can be run using "cmd" window.
-Navigate to the folder with the desired .class files.
+You can run the .class files in the Parallel and Concurrent Processing/production folder using a "cmd" window.
+Navigate to the folder with the desired .class file.
 Type "cmd" in the search bar to open cmd window for that specific folder.
 To run, type "java file_name.class".

 Good references:<br>
 MIT software construction course<br>